austintheriot/wrend/wrend/README.md

         - Ways to edit:
             - ATTRIBUTES can be adjusted to change how to pull data from buffers (unlikely)
             - New data can be uploaded to BUFFER (possible)
+    ---> Create buffer THEN initialize attributes as separate links / processes

 - Enable Vertex Array Object (VAO)